2022 FIBA Asia Cup qualification: First round

-Due to the COVID-19 pandemic, the FIBA Executive Committee decided in 2020 September that for the 2020 November and 2021 February windows games in each group were held at a single venue under a bubble format.
+Due to the COVID-19 pandemic, the FIBA Executive Committee decided in September 2020, that the games played in the November 2020 and February 2021 windows would be held at a single venue under a bubble format.
 Games from Group B, C, and F as well as games involving South Korea were not held during the 2020 November window.
 Top two teams from each group qualified for the 2021 FIBA Asia cup, while all third-placed teams competed in the second round.
 After the June 2021 window, all games not played were cancelled and groups were ranked based on the games played to date.

 Group A

 Indonesia was confirmed as hosts of the 2021 FIBA Asia Cup on 18 December 2020, therefore qualifying for the tournament proper regardless of their final placing.